lindenb/jvarkit/docs/VcfPeekVcf.md

 ## Alternate tools

-you can also use GATK or VCFtools.
-But this one contains some interesting options.
+you can also use `GATK VariantAnnotator` or `bcftools`.
+But this tool contains some interesting options.

 ## Example